17 Things Nobody Tells You About Living in Sicily

 Don’t believe everything you read, especially when it comes to opening and closing times in Sicily.

-Sure, the grocery store will open at 2…if the owner doesn’t have anything better to do.
+Sure, the grocery store might open at 2…if the owner doesn’t have anything better to do, that is!

 The faster you decide to ditch Google Maps when you move to Sicily, the better.

-People moving to Sicily often have this idea of Sicily being like the Wild West, and while it is in many ways, safety in Sicily is generally not something you need to worry about.
+People moving to Sicily often have this idea of Sicily being like the Wild West, and while Sicily does have a problem with organised crime, this generally affects businesses rather than civilians and expats.

-In fact, the most dangerous province in Italy is actually Milan!
+In fact, according to Statistica, the most dangerous province in Italy is actually Milan, with Sicily not even making the top 15!

 5. Don’t count on public transport